- NDIS (National Disability Insurance Scheme)

 The Haven is comprised of 14 self-contained, one bedroom, residential units.
 In addition, there are communal areas, including a lounge area (with kitchen) and a computer area.
 All residents hold a residential tenancy lease with The Haven Foundation.

-The Haven’s psychosocial support is provided by Prahran Mission – in partnership with The Haven Foundation – and in conjunction with the Area Mental Health Service, Alfred Hospital Psychiatry team, private psychiatrists, and Inner South Community Health Service.
+The Haven’s psychosocial support is provided by Uniting Prahran – in partnership with The Haven Foundation – and in conjunction with the Area Mental Health Service, Alfred Hospital Psychiatry team, private psychiatrists, and Inner South Community Health Service.

 At The Haven, the important role of families and friends caring for people with a mental illness is recognised.
 We believe that carers of people with a mental illness make great contributions to the way that mental health services respond to the needs of people.
 Taking into account these contributions is essential to treating the whole person, within their social network.

 Further, we recognise that caring involves certain challenges and hardships that may impact on carers’ personal needs.
 Consequently, carers may also require direct and/or indirect support to enable them to live a fulfilling life.

 The Haven ultimately aims to establish collaborative relationships with the carers of our residents in order to support them as well as the residents.

 For further information, contact the Manager on 9692 9460.

 For a glimpse into life as a resident, and how this model of care has helped make a difference, watch this 2 minute Ch9 News film clip.

 Scottsdale is comprised of two different service levels: a 15 bed serviced residence, with an additional 8 self-contained, one bedroom, residential units.
 All residents and tenants hold a residential tenancy agreement with Housing Choices Australia.